zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 0x1000c4060: 0x00000018 0x00000019 0x0000001a 0x0000001b
 0x1000c4070: 0x0000001c 0x0000001d 0x0000001e 0x0000001f

 Look at how nicely the elements are stacked on the memory.
-The first element
+The first element is 0, the second is 1, the third is 2 and so on as expected.

 Nice start